SrijanSriv211/AOs/README.md

 ***

 ## :toolbox: Getting Started for Developers
-AOs is officially untested on other development environments whilst we focus on a Windows build, but you can modify it to work cross-platform.
+AOs is officially untested on other development environments whilst I focus on a Windows build, but you can modify it to work cross-platform.
 Visual Studio Code is recommended for development.

 ### :bangbang: Prerequisites
 You need to install the following on your machine.